jhnbyrn/951-KLR-PAGES/klr_derivative_boost_control_code.md

 Additionally, if the boost delta falls below 1/4 of the peak, the output is neturalized immediately.

 The value is amplified by an exponential gain factor to produce the final output.
+The [routine for the P and I terms](klr_pi_boost_control_code.md) uses the output of this routine.

 Main variables: